-Olivia Pennelle of Liv's Recovery Kitchen explores the dangers of prescription drugs.
-How did her back pain turn into an addiction to opiates?
+Olivia Pennelle of Liv’s Recovery Kitchen explores the dangers of prescription drugs, as her back pain turned into opiate addiction.

 When I was in the middle of my functional alcoholism—even though I don’t think there is such a thing, because that’s really an oxymoron!—I was very physically sick.
 I suffered with terrible skin conditions that required frequent trips to the ER; acute asthma requiring steroids, and due to my excessive 150 pounds I pulled my back muscles into frequent and debilitating spasms.
 I didn’t know that hurting my back would accelerate my spiral toward rock bottom and reveal a full-blown addiction.